peterhinch/micropython-nano-gui/README.md

 Colors are handled flexibly.
-By default the colors used are those of the `Writer` instance, however they can be changed dynamically; this might be used to warn of overrange or underrange values.
+By default the colors used are those of the `Writer` instance, however they can be changed dynamically; this might be used to warn of over range or underrange values.
 The `color15.py` demo illustrates this.

 Constructor args: